Aadesh7/cheersscrapy/README.md

     <ol>
         <li>In your preferred directory, create a virtual environment for Python.</li>
         <li>Activate it (Commonly done in Windows by running dirname\Scripts\activate.bat).</li>
-        <li>Install Scrapy and Scrapy-Splash (pip install scrapy scrapy-splash).</li>
+        <li>Install Scrapy and Scrapy-Splash <pre>pip install scrapy scrapy-splash</pre></li>
-        <li>Using Docker (Docker Desktop in Windows), create an image for Splash (docker pull scrapinghub/splash) and specify port to 8050.
-Also, make sure to go to http://localhost:8050 to check if Splash is running.
+        <li>Using Docker (Docker Desktop in Windows), create an image for Splash <pre>docker pull scrapinghub/splash</pre> and specify port to 8050.
+Also, make sure to go to <pre>http://localhost:8050</pre> to check if Splash is running.
 Also, make sure that is the URL in the SPLASH_URL in settings.py file.</li>
-        <li>In the main directory, run <code>scrapy crawl totalspider</code>, and the crawler will scrape the website and download all the products and write in allproducts.csv which can be found in the main directory.
+        <li>In the main directory, run <pre>scrapy crawl totalspider</pre>, and the crawler will scrape the website and download all the products and write in allproducts.csv which can be found in the main directory.
 For successive runs, the script will update the products rather than add duplicate ones.</li>
     </ol><br>
     <h2>Conclusion:</h2>
     <p>This project was a requirement for my Data Acquisition class.
 It involves data scraping for multiple pages and just for fun I also updated it to get data from multiple categories, i.e., multiple links.